didin012/Serverless-File-Fetcher-and-Uploader-to-S3-using-API-Gateway-and-Lambda/README.md

 ## End of First Part

-# Fetching the pdf file from S3 using AWS Lambda and API Gateway Serverless Framework
+# Serverless File Fetcher from S3 using AWS Lambda and API Gateway

 ## AWS Lambda